16 Apr How to deal with a Difficult Drawing

 To the artists among you: Do you know this situation?

-I used Strathmore Toned Tan paper, white chalk, various pencils (HB-9B), Faber Castell Polychromos and an estompe for this portrait.
+I used Strathmore Toned Tan paper, white chalk, various pencils (HB-9B), Faber Castell Polychromos and a blending stump for this portrait.

 Here are two of my most popular drawing tutorials you might find interesting: